 Ask your core fan-base for testimonials, whether through Facebook, on video, or over the phone.

 Reuse positive online reviews from Facebook and Google on your website (with permission, of course!) to highlight authentic voices.
-If your online reviews aren’t stellar, Finalsite’s online review management service can help improve your ratings.
 A review management process can ensure you always put your best foot forward in search and on social, helping you reach new potential families, drive new website traffic, and increase enrollment and retention.

 Include testimonials on interior pages, not just the homepage.
 Student testimonials are especially important for pages about campus life, college counseling, athletics, K-8, and the “Why Our School” section.
 If you visit the “Why Packer” page of The Packer Collegiate Institute’s website, you’ll find a testimonial-driven scrolling experience, with a diverse group of individuals sharing their answers to “why attend Packer?”